-Unexpectedly finding yourself retrenched or totally and permanently disabled is something you can't plan for.
+Unexpectedly finding yourself retrenched or totally disabled is something you can't plan for.
 Choosing to cover your insurance premiums should that happen is a way to help protect you financially from the unexpected.

 What is Premium Waiver insurance?

 Premium Waiver insurance covers certain life insurance policy premiums if you were to become disabled or were retrenched from your job and left unable to pay your premium (see conditions for retrenchment below).
 This means that your policy continues to provide you with the same cover as if you were still making your payments.

 You can apply for Premium Waiver insurance to waiver premiums for the following MLC Life Insurances: